 The good news is there is plenty of information at your fingertips to help you with this part of the process, especially when you have a new home builder in your corner with experts at their disposal.
 Below, we have outlined some starter tips to getting a mortgage.

-1. Determine Affordability
+Determine Your Affordability

-2. Start Saving for Down Payment
+Start Saving for a Down Payment

 You may have to spend more time saving, but there are plenty of creative ways to come up with a down payment.
 If you’re committed, it may not take as long as you thought.
 You should also take the time to look into cost-saving programs for home buyers – there are some specifically for first-time buyers!

 Keep an Eye on Interest Rates

 Not all mortgage rates are the same.
 The Bank of Canada, however, does set a “target rate” used to determine whether or not you can qualify for a mortgage.
 This benchmark rate fluctuates, and other banks’ rates will follow suit.
 This means you’ll see interest rates go up and down all the time.
 So if you’re on th

 It is possible for you to lock in a rate for an agreed-upon period of time with a lender or bank.
 This can allow you to – during the specified time – obtain a mortgage at a low interest rate, even if the benchmark changes.
 Often, working with your builders preferred lender can come with the perk of a much longer rate lock-in period.
 This is because they know it takes longer for a home to be built than it does to transition into a resale home.
 Ask your builder about whom they trust for the job.

 your decision solely on the interest rate they’re offering.
 There are many factors to look for in order to find a trustworthy lender.
 It’s a good idea to “interview” lenders; ask them about things like their requirements, fees and possible penalties, and other costs beyond principal and interest payments.